Ronald M. Shaich

 Founder, Chairman & CEO of Panera Bread

-Shaich was awarded the 2011 MUFSO Pioneer Award for being one of the most significant contributors to the history of the foodservice industry.
-Past winners have included Colonel Harland Sanders, Ray Kroc, Norman Brinker and J. Willard Marriott, Sr. He was awarded IFMA’s Gold Plate Award for being the outstanding leader in the industry in 2005.
-As well, he has twice received the Nation’s Restaurant News Golden Chain Award, which is given to figures who exemplify success and leadership in food service.
+Ron has been recognized repeatedly for his visionary leadership.
+Earlier this year, he was named the second most influential leader in the restaurant industry by Nation's Restaurant News in its 2017 Power List.
+He was also awarded the Nation’s Restaurant News 2011 Pioneer Award for being one of the most significant contributors to the history of the restaurant industry.
+Past winners have included Colonel Harland Sanders, Ray Kroc, Norman Brinker and J. Willard Marriott Sr. Ron was awarded IFMA’s Gold Plate Award for being the industry’s outstanding leader in 2005.
+And he twice received the Nation’s Restaurant News Golden Chain Award, recognizing industry leadership and success.
+In addition, Ron was a national finalist for Ernst & Young’s Entrepreneur of the Year in 2003.

-Shaich has also been a national finalist for Ernst & Young’s Entrepreneur of the Year.
-The Company and Shaich’s innovative management style have been featured in Fortune, Forbes, Inc., Fast Company, The Economist, TIME, The Wall Street Journal, The New York Times, on NBC Nightly News, CBS Evening News and ABC World News Tonight and in several books.
-As well, Shaich frequently represents Panera Bread on CNBC, Bloomberg, CNN and Fox News Channel.
+Known for his innovative management style and social consciousness, Ron has been featured in Fortune, Forbes, Fast Company, The Economist, TIME, The Wall Street Journal, The New York Times, The Boston Globe, TheStreet.com, Bloomberg News and on MSNBC, NBC Nightly News, CBS Evening News and ABC World News Tonight and in several books.
+He is a LinkedIn Influencer and a frequent guest on CNBC.

 William W. Moreton

 Executive Vice Chairman